dm13450/dm13450.github.io/_posts/2024-12-17-Importance-Sampling-Reinforcement-Learning-and-Getting-More-From-The-Data-You-Have.md

 | EqStratSlippage          | -1.59169             | 0.119028            |
 | LinearStratSlippage      | -1.52706             | 0.133231            |

-As its a toy problem, nothing of significance between the models - but both models do better than the random allocation.
+As it's a toy problem, nothing of significance between the models - but both models do better than the random allocation.

 ## Conclusion

 Importance sampling gives you a way of getting more out of the current data and strategy you are using.
 By weighting the observations in a new way you can get an idea whether a new strategy is worth it or not.
-By rethinking you current setup you can easily add a bit of randomness into decisions and use the importance sampling framework going forward.
+By rethinking your current setup you can easily add a bit of randomness into decisions and use the importance sampling framework going forward.